aditharun/aditharun.github.io/posts/catan-dice-roll-distributions.md

 The KS statistic decreases as the number of dice rolls increases, an expected result.
 Further, we observe that the variance (approximated by the height of the boxes in the boxplot) increases as the number of rolls decreases - another expected result.
 Between 100 and 200 roll games, there appears to be a plateau in convergence to the theoretical probabilities.
 For our purposes, 50 and 75 dice rolls produce distributions that are indeed quite variable and different from the theoretical levels.

 So, what does this mean for Catan-like games?
 I would argue that less emphasis be placed on the theoretical probabilities.
 Take advantage of the increased variance in these games and play more freely.
-Place settlements on 4s, 5s, 9s, and 10s with a bit more confidence.
+Place settlements on 4s, 5s, 9s, and 10s with more confidence.

-Adith Arun